 Low-frequency RFID access control card is one of our common types of RFID tags.
 It can be used as a key to access control office buildings.
 These low-frequency RFID access control cards require proximity to the reader to function.
 It will inevitably cause wear and tear on the access card.
 If barcodes are used, it is estimated that a new batch of access control cards will need to be replaced in a short time.
 It is also very easy for criminals to copy access cards made of barcodes, which carry too much insecurity.
 Access cards made with RFID technology will be more durable and secure.

-The high-frequency band on the RF spectrum is between 3MHz and 30MHz.
-It has a much shorter wavelength – only about 22 meters.
 Both HF and LF use the same operating principle.
 The tag and the reader/antenna use magnetic coupling for communication.
 HF waves allow them to pass through most materials except water and dense metals.
 For example, HF tags are not affected and work properly in environments with thin metals such as aluminum.

-HF RFID Application Example
+HF RFID Tags Application Example

 Library Management